ParaView Data (pvd) file format and writing

 Compressor: Optional.
 Set the compression method, such as “vtkZLibDataCompressor”.

-Timestep: floating point value.
+Timestep: Floating point value.
 Time points for transient datasets.

 Group: Optional.
 Lists the unique assigned identifier of the source, reader, or filter that created this dataset.